-With this much change, uncertainty, and opportunity, it's paramount that we take care of ourselves, especially our minds, to be on top of our game.
+With this much change, uncertainty, and opportunity, it's paramount that we take care of ourselves, especially our minds.
 That might mean being more physically active, more mentally comfortable, or more emotionally available.

 Routine life in 2020 can feel uneventful, monotonous, and straight-up too cushy.
 Although the best changes in life are usually small, incremental, and consistent over time, I've decided to challenge myself to accomplish something a little ambitious during October 2020.